CBC Blood Test

 Patient monitoring

-CBC Blood Tests are conducted to monitor the health status of patients diagnosed with a particular condition related to abnormal CBC Blood Test results.
-New results will help healthcare providers determine whether the patient's lung disease is getting better or worse, whether their treatment has any side effects, and whether the treatment plan is effective and working.
+Regular CBC blood tests are conducted to monitor the health status of patients with particular blood, heart, or lung disease diagnoses (or who receive abnormal CBC results).
+This allows healthcare providers to determine whether the patient's disease is getting better or worse, whether their treatment has any side effects, and whether the treatment plan has been effective.

 Commonly asked questions

-CBC Blood Tests are safe.
-Patients might feel slight pain when the needles are inserted in their veins.
-At worst, they will feel a bit lightheaded after.
+CBC blood tests are safe.
+Patients might feel slight pain when the needles are inserted into their veins, and at worst, they will feel a bit lightheaded afterward.

-No. It can point to possible conditions, but it doesn’t confirm them.
+No. It can point to possible conditions (and, in some cases, rule certain diagnoses out), but it doesn’t confirm them.
 Other tests will be able to do that.
-This blood test is usually the first step in the diagnostic process.
+This blood test is usually one of the first steps in the diagnostic process.